Awni00/relational-convolutions/rebuttals/icml/xLCW.md

 > It is not clear to me that the input is just a set of the objects (where object is a feature vector).
 In the relational games dataset, the properties are not just the 12 x 12 x 3 RGB image, but also the position in the input vector (required to represent "between").
 Please tell us the actual features (there is hidden information in the vector of inputs).

-There is no "hidden information" in the vector of inputs.
-The input is a *sequence* of vectors.
-Position information is encoded in the order of the sequence.
+There is no "hidden information in the vector of inputs".
+The input is a *sequence* of vectors, and the order of the sequence is understood by the models to encode position information.
 In the relational games experiments, each object is just the $12 \times 12 \times 3$ RGB image.